 Provisions are recognised for future liabilities of uncertain timing or amount when there is a present obligation as a result of a past event, it is probable that expenditure will be required to settle the obligation and a reliable estimate of the obligation can be made.
 Provisions are measured at the expenditure expected to be required to settle the obligation.
 Liabilities and provisions to be settled beyond 12 months are recorded at their present value.

 The Council is an Accredited Employer under the ACC Partnership Programme.
-As such the council accepts the management and financial responsibility of our employee work-related injuries.
-From 1 April 2009 the Council changed their agreement with ACC from Full Self Cover (FSC) to Partnership Discount Plan (PDP).
-Under the PDP option, Council is responsible for managing work related injury claims for a two-year period only and transfer ongoing claims to ACC at the end of the two-year claim management period with no further liability.
+As such the Council accepts the management and financial responsibility of our employee work-related injuries.
+From 1 April 2009 the Council changed its agreement with ACC from Full Self Cover (FSC) to Partnership Discount Plan (PDP).
+Under the PDP option, the Council is responsible for managing work related injury claims for a two-year period only and transfer ongoing claims to ACC at the end of the two-year claim management period with no further liability.
 Under the ACC Partnership Programme the Council is effectively providing accident insurance to employees and this is accounted for as an insurance contract.
-The value of this liability represents the expected future payments in relation to work related injuries occurring up to the end of the reporting period for which Council has responsibility under the terms of the Partnership Programme.
+The value of this liability represents the expected future payments in relation to work-related injuries occurring up to the end of the reporting period for which the Council has responsibility under the terms of the Partnership Programme.

 A financial guarantee contract is a contract that requires the Council to make specified payments to reimburse the contract holder for a loss it incurs because a specified debtor fails to make payment when due.